charliea1/projects/hashCrack/README.md

 -"hashes.txt" loaded with a few hashes for a quick test

-Convert file of passwords to hashes and add to "hashes.txt" with $python addHash.py <filename>
+Convert file of passwords to hashes and add to "hashes.txt" with $python addHash.py -filename-

 Clear hash file with $python addHash.py clear